ori346/helm-charts/README.md

 # helm-charts

 This is a personal repository for managing and building helm charts.
 These charts are often experimental.
 For additional charts, please also refer to the [Red Hat Intelligent Application Practice Helm Charts](https://github.com/rh-intelligent-application-practice/helm-charts) repo.

+## Charts Available

+- **mlflow-server**: MLflow tracking server with MinIO storage (MinIO is automatically installed as a dependency)
+- **minio**: Object storage for S3-compatible storage
+- And more...

 ## Usage